MYPROJECX/streetstyle/docs/settings.md

 ## Editing Theme Styles

+The Shopify Theme Editor provides a user-friendly interface for making adjustments to your store's appearance without needing to touch code.

 To access and edit the theme styles in your Shopify admin, follow these steps:

 1. **Log in to Shopify Admin:**